ThePoShWolf/Sessions/2022-01-05 - Research Triangle PS UG - Runway/README.md

 We are new to dealing with users of our platform, so we would love to hear any and all feedback from PowerShell folks so that we can make Runway an effective tool for your toolbox.

-Runway has and will always have a free community version that is limited by endpoint count.
+Runway has and will always have a free community version that only is limited by endpoint count (no feature limits).
 Currently the limit is 1000.

 ## Presentation